tran-barry/Foosball-Tracker/README.txt

 	int scoreA				The end score of the first player int scoreB				The end score of the second player

-Externally, this information will be stored in a .dat file that isn't encoded.
+Externally, this information will be stored in a .dat file.
 We will have 2 .dat files - players.dat and matches.dat.
 Each record will be one line of entry in the .dat files.
 In the case of players.dat, the last entry in each line will be -1, to indicate the end of their list of matches.
 -------------------------------------------------------------------------------
 PROGRAM FLOW